SiBeer/SiBeer.github.io/_portfolio/portfolio-2.md

 ---
 title: "Spatiotemporal regulation of AQP4 polarization and its relation to sleep"
-excerpt: "How is AQP4 polarization regulated?"
+excerpt: "How is AQP4 polarization regulated?
+We use methods of molecular biology to study how AQP4 polarization and AQP4 isoforms vary across brain regions, throughout the circadian cycle and in different sleep conditions."
 collection: portfolio
 ---
 ## Spatiotemporal regulation of AQP4 polarization and its relation to sleep